-Ok, here is one last Coptic feast to celebrate in January!
+There is one last Coptic (Christian Egyptian) feast to celebrate in January!

-To finish up the soup, a mixture of crushed garlic and ground coriander is fried in brown butter and added to the simmering soup.
+To finish up the soup, a mixture of crushed garlic (natural antibiotic) and ground coriander is fried in sizzling butter and added to the simmering soup.
 This mixture is called Taklia (resembles the Indian Tarka) and it takes any dish to a whole new level of deliciousness.

 For the stock, I personally prefer to use homemade bone broth (find the recipe here).
 Alternatively, you can either use homemade or low-sodium store-bought vegetable or beef stock.
 For what it is worth, chicken broth is my least favorite broth to use in this dish.

-To prepare the taro cubes before we add them to the soup, use gloved hands and a sharp knife and don’t wash the taro before peeling it, as it will get too slimy and hard to grab with your hands.
+Use gloved hands and a sharp knife and DON’T wash the Taro before peeling it, as it will get too slimy and hard to grab with your hands.

-In the case of using vegetable stock as a base for this soup, Koulkas becomes a full-fledged plant-based dish with a high nutritious value.
+In the case of using vegetable stock as a base for this soup, it becomes a full-fledged plant-based dish with a high nutritious value.